 Title: Enrollment Specialist Hometown: Sacramento, CA Education: B.A. in Child Development; Multiple Subject Teaching Credential Interests and Hobbies: Spending time with my husband and three kids, traveling, and reading.

-Title: Middle School Teacher Hometown: Sacramento, CA Education: AS in Animal Health Technology; BA in English; MA in Curriculum and Instruction Credentials: Single Subject ELA and Administrative Services; Supplemental Animal Science Interests and hobbies: Showing dogs and cycling with my husband.
+Title: IS teacher / Veterinarian Science teacher Hometown: Sacramento, CA Education: AS in Animal Health Technology; BA in English; MA in Curriculum and Instruction Credentials: Single Subject ELA and Administrative Services; Supplemental Animal Science Interests and hobbies: Showing dogs and cycling with my husband.